Read more about this couple’s log home in New Hampshire with a view of the central Connecticut River Valley.

 Selecting a log-home company didn’t take much looking.
 Coventry Log Homes was a mere 5 miles away.
 Additionally, sales representative Deborah Simano was their neighbor.
 They felt comfortable knowing any problems that arose could be resolved quickly.

 Carolyn and Frank turned their attention to designing a home for their retirement years.
-“Our floor plan was a composite of many we saw in Log Homes Illustrated,” Carolyn says.
+“Our floor plan was a composite of many we saw in magazines,” Carolyn says.
 “We knew we wanted one-floor living and a massive fireplace in the great room and another in the kitchen.”

 Because the home would sit on top of a rocky hill, Ted’s Excavating needed three days of blasting to remove all of the granite to dig the foundation.
 The stone would be transformed into the fireplace in the great room.